ludomatics/ludomatics.github.io/README.md

 ### How It Works

-1. **Template**: `templates/exam-template.html` contains the base HTML with embedded JavaScript and mock exam data
+1. **Template**: `templates/exam-template.html` contains the base HTML with embedded JavaScript and a placeholder `examName` variable
 2. **Build Process**:
-   - Convert YAML files to JSON (temporary)
+   - Convert YAML files to JSON (permanent assets)
    - Copy template to new HTML file
-   - Embed exam data directly in HTML file
+   - Replace the `examName` variable with the correct exam filename
-   - Clean up intermediate JSON files
+   - Each HTML file dynamically loads exam data from its corresponding JSON file via ExamService
-3. **Result**: Each HTML file contains all exam data and loads automatically
+3. **Result**: Each HTML file loads exam data dynamically and can be accessed directly via URL